 Lesson 011.
-Buying and Bargaining in Chinese.
+Bargaining in Mandarin Chinese.

 ehi serge, i cannot get the works sheets dunno where to find them. listening every lesson, sometimes also three times…u r doin such an usefull and professional job!!! very compliments…i would likr to contact u for having a few hints about china!thanx mate helpin me a lot with my studies!